mattghali/interviewtest/q4/README.md

 ### Reset Vector
-Once the CPU begins running, it begins by fetching instructions, basically executing an uncondition jump to 0xFFFFFFF0, the architecture's standard reset vector.
-Since this is 16 bytes from the top of physical memory in the current ("Real") addressing mode, this vector is a far jump to the real location of the system initialization code.
+Once the CPU begins running, it begins by fetching instructions, basically executing an unconditional jump to 0xFFFFFFF0, the architecture's standard reset vector.
+Since this is 16 bytes from the top of physical memory in the current ("Real") addressing mode, this vector just contains a far jump to the real location of the system initialization code.
 A legacy feature of the hardware at this point is that the top 12 address lines are held high, allowing address "aliasing".
 This allows code to be executed from nonvolatile memory mapped at the lowest region of space as if it were at the top of the map.

 ### Cold boot